 ● Microservices, APIs and headless solutions are emerging, but they are expensive to implement

-● To migrate your e-commerce site and make necessary adjustments, it is necessary to have a team of developers specialized in the Magento 2 solution. (as a reminder, the source code of the architecture of Magento 1 and 2 is different)
+● To migrate your e-commerce site and make necessary adjustments, it is necessary to have a team of developers specialised in the Magento 2 solution. (as a reminder, the source code of the architecture of Magento 1 and 2 is different)

 ● The disappearance of some Magento extensions